timescale/docs/mst/security.md

 section of each backup segment.
 The file encryption is performed with AES-256 in CTR mode, with HMAC-SHA256 for integrity protection.
 The RSA key-pair is randomly generated for each service.
-The key lengths are 256-bit for block encryption, 512-bit for the integrity protection and 3072-bits for the RSA key.
+The key lengths are 256-bit for block encryption, 512-bit for the integrity protection, and 3072-bits for the RSA key.

 Encrypted backup files are stored in the object storage in the same region that the virtual machines are located for the service.